Xhelphin/colorway/README.md

 - 🟦 Cyan
 - ⬜ White

+### Note
+Please be aware that you can **not** combine foreground and background formatting if you use high-intensity colors.
+Please be aware that custom colors may **not** be supported by all terminal outputs.

 ## 👨‍💻 Developing Colorway

 To install colorway, along with the tools you need to develop and run tests, run the following in your virtualenv: